Samsung Galaxy Mega: Design

 The Galaxy Mega measures 6.6 x 3.46 x 0.31 inches, and is larger than the Samsung Galaxy Note II (5.9 x 3.2 x 0.37 inches), HTC One (2013) (5.1 ounces, 5.31 x 2.63 x 0.28 inches) and Motorola Moto X (1st generation) (4.8 ounces, 5.1 x 2.6 x 0.22-0.4 inches).
 It weighs 7.1 ounces.

 Software

 The Samsung Galaxy Mega runs Android Jelly Bean OS 4.2.2 skinned with Samsung's TouchWiz interface.
 Samsung's Multi Window Mode is front and center on the device.
 Similar to other Galaxy phones, you can customize the Mega's lock screen with widgets and shortcuts.
 Seven customizable home screens are available to the user.
 16 quick settings buttons in the notification drawer enable users to toggle features including Wi-Fi connectivity and the proprietary Smart Stay.
 These buttons can be rearranged by clicking on a tile button in the top right corner of the notification drawer.

 The home screen can be viewed horizontally.

+The Samsung Galaxy Mega is currently running Android KitKat.